-Aruba has a wealth of amazing large resorts, but there are also a few extraordinary, secluded hideaways worth considering for a memorable Caribbean vacation.
+This Dutch Caribbean island has a wealth of amazing large resorts, but there are also a few extraordinary hideaways and luxury boutique hotels in Aruba worth considering for a memorable vacation.

 Here are our top picks for the best small hotels in Aruba, from luxury villas to dreamy cottages, hidden apartments and glamorous boutique hotels.
 After a stay in one of these secret hideaways, you’ll never want to leave your personal island paradise.
 Unless it’s to dine at one of the great restaurants we’ve hand-picked for each of our secret stays!

 1. Boardwalk Small Hotel Aruba

 Tucked away in the Palm Beach area of Noord, Boardwalk Small Hotel is a collection of luxury cottages set in its own private Garden of Eden of coconut palm trees, ferns and tropical foliage surrounding a saltwater freeform swimming pool.
 It’s literally across the street from the Ritz-Carlton Aruba yet feels a world away from the glitzy casino scene.
 Plus it’s eco-friendly!